AbleGamers: Five Pillars

 AbleGamers utilizes five major pillars to operate under and abide by.
 These pillars can be thought of as different "departments" that build off of each other.
 Each pillar and the people who work under them contribute to the mission of the organization.

 Peer-Counseling

 "The AbleGamers peer counseling program crafts individualized strategies for people with disabilities to develop solutions to accessibility challenges, combat their social isolation, and join a community of millions of players worldwide.

-Our peer counseling team consists of players with disabilities and occupational professionals who work together to find the best solutions to enable play.
-Through these one-on-one sessions, people with disabilities can connect with other like-minded players who can share their knowledge and experience firsthand."
+The peer counseling team consists of players with disabilities and occupational professionals who work together to find solutions to enable play.
+Through these one-on-one sessions, people with disabilities can connect with other players who can share their knowledge and experience firsthand.

 These peer counseling sessions also play hand in hand with the grant program.
 Adaptive technology is not always affordable.
 When AbleGamers find players who meet the requirements for the program, there are supportive opportunities that allow the often custom hardware to be granted.